 One of the most common questions client have after forming their LLC is where to get their business license.
 Fortunately, there is no general "Wyoming Business License" per se.
 This also means there are no extra fees to pay or forms to file.
+Annually, you must only pay for an annual report and maintain a registered agent in Wyoming.

 This should come as a pleasant surprise to clients used to doing business in other states.
 Other states, such as Nevada, charge exorbitant sums for a business license after the company has been created.
 Most of the time other state's required business licenses are just an excuse to collect a fee from you.
-For reference, Nevada's Business License is not disclosed at the time of filing and costs several hundred dollars per year.
+For reference, Nevada's License is not disclosed at the time of filing and costs several hundred dollars per year.

 For most companies, simply filing Articles of Organization with the Wyoming Secretary of State is sufficient to begin doing business.
 To be certain, there are some protected industries (covered below) which do require licensing.